SyedShaheerHussain/Concurrency-FileProcessor-GO-lang/README.md

 # ⚖️ Disclaimer

+>[!warning]
-* Use responsibly; scanning system directories may require admin permissions
+> * Use responsibly; scanning system directories may require admin permissions
-* Designed for learning, testing, and real-world file processing scenarios
+> * Designed for learning, testing, and real-world file processing scenarios

 # ⚡ What This Project Can Do